msizafrans/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 In this project, you’ll deploy web servers for a highly available web app using CloudFormation.
 You will write the code that creates and deploys the infrastructure and application for an Instagram-like app from the ground up.
 You will begin with deploying the networking components, followed by servers, security roles and software.

 # Dependencies
-AWS CLI installed and configured in your workspace using an AWS IAM role with Administrator permissions
+AWS CLI installed and configured in your workspace using an AWS IAM role with Administrator permissions.

 Access to a diagram creator software of your choice.